 - Current immunization records

-A state-approved training course will require a minimum of 80 hours.
-This is a combination of 40 hours of classroom training and 40 hours of clinical training.
-Training includes hands-on skills, lab time and lectures about such topics as infection control, first aid response, and resident rights.
+A state-approved program course will require a minimum of 80 hours.
+This is a combination of 40 hours of classroom learning and 40 hours of clinical classes.
+Coursework includes hands-on skills, lab time and lectures about such topics as infection control, first aid response, and resident rights.

-There are programs that help with tuition payments with scholarships and grants or are offered free.
-For a list of free programs please see this link.
+There are programs that help with tuition payments with scholarships and grants or are offered at a reduced price.
+For a list of low-cost programs please see this link.

-Free CNA Classes & Nurse Aide Training Courses in Louisiana
+CNA Classes & Nurse Aide Courses in Louisiana

 There are many CNA programs to consider.
-Listed below you will find some of the available that offer flexible tuition payments, flexible classes and some are free.
+Listed below you will find some of the available that offer flexible tuition payments, flexible classes and some are at no cost.
 If you have any questions, please do contact the facilities direct they can help in answering any questions you may have.

 Northshore Technical Community College.
 NTCC offers a variety of ways to take the program and also has tuition assistance available.